 Upon recognizing his dead master, the dog would bark, then rush to help the deceased to cross the river, carrying its master upon his back while swimming.

-After the crossing, the deceased was stripped of all his clothes, beginning the second part of his journey between two mountains that conflicted with each other.
+After the crossing the great river, the deceased was stripped of all his clothes, beginning the second part of his journey between two mountains that conflicted with each other.
 This pass was called Tepetl Monamiclia, and the deceased would make his way warily, haunted by the fear that the two mountains would clash, crushing the passing traveler.

 At the end of the pass, the deceased would be forced to walk down the hill strewn with flints and sharp obsidian, made of the same material as our knives, called Ilztepetl.
 The stones would cut the dead them as they passed, merciless and relentless.